davenpi/lovethedocs/logs/architecture_decisions.md

 - Largely unused.
 Either remove or refactor to use the style uniformly (e.g., demand client ports have a `DocStyle`).
 - Only have NumPy doc style so far.

+## Questions to ponder:

+1. How does the current architecture support or hinder the product's primary value proposition?
+2. Which architectural improvements would deliver the most user value?
+3. Are there architectural choices that limit potential use cases?